-Beijer Electronics plans to expand its Salt Lake City, Utah
+Beijer Electronics Expands Its Salt Lake City, Utah, Office Center

 For thirty years, Beijer Electronics has designed and manufactured human machine interface products for industrial Original Equipment Manufacturers and vehicle system integrators.
 With a current workforce of 94 people, Beijer Electronics provides products to customers around the world.
 Products include automation software, operator panels, industrial/panel PCs and mobile data terminals.